Yemenite silversmithing: Casting and Niello technique

-After casting in the mold for making rectangular-shaped ingots, the artisans removed the metal after it had solidified, and began to work it into a flat sheet of silver by pounding with a wooden mallet, until it was perfectly flat and had a conformity in its thickness, based on eyesight and feel.
+After casting in the mold for making rectangular ingots, the artisans removed the metal after it had solidified, and began to work it into a flat sheet of silver by pounding with a wooden mallet, until it was perfectly flat and had a conformity in its thickness, based on eyesight and feel.
 In Yemen, there were no micrometers.
 The flat sheet of silver was then cut with snips to its desired size, after which it was rolled over the rounded end of an iron implement (having one end that was rounded), similar to a ball-peen hammer (Arabic: ribāl), until it was fashioned into what resembled a hollow pipe.
 Within its center, molten lead was cast, or else a different substance known as qār, made from what is left after burning wood, and which had the same malleability as lead.
 (Note: Although lead is a soft metal and malleable, according to Rabbi Qafih, the qār substance used in filling the cavity was preferable over lead, since removing it from the cavity was easier to do, whereas with lead if the silver piece were to be overheated when extracting the lead, the craftsman ran the risk of damaging the surface of the silver bracelet by the molten lead, resulting in a perforated product.
 Mishnah Kelim 10:2 mentions the property of lead as being able to tighten a hold on a lid and to support it, but which cannot form a hermetic seal on ceramic-ware lids.)
 After the pipe had been filled with molten lead and solidified, began the process of slowly bending the silver into the shape of a bracelet.

 To facilitate the easy fashioning of this cylindrical pipe soon-to-be bracelet, the craftsmen would make use of a block of wood, appx.
 30 cm in height, 20 cm wide, and 35 cm in length, in which there was a groove measuring 3 fingerbreadths in diameter, and which ran clear across the entire surface of the block of wood at a depth of ca. 6 cm.
 The block of wood was made with several of these grooves, in various sizes, some deeper and narrower than the others.
 Through this groove, the craftsman would pass a wooden rod with which he rounded and bent the bracelet into shape.
 He passed the cylindrical pipe through the groove, first at its breadth, and afterwards narrowing it, repeating the process until eventually he was left with the desired shape and the two ends of the cylindrical pipe were brought closer together.
 After achieving a smooth bracelet, where welding was done from within the bracelet (rather than on its outside), the craftsman marked with charcoal or a pencil the designs he wished to make on the niello product and forthwith began the process of etching, making use of variously designed burins, float files, and gouges, some flat-tipped, others pointed; some rounded and others made like a pair of compasses, etc.